 For more on the history of the individual DC and Puerto Rico statehood debates, click here.

 Should Washington, DC, and Puerto Rico Be Granted US Statehood?

 DC residents are American citizens who are treated like second-class citizens.

 “Since its creation, the District has sometimes been treated like a State.
 The District is deemed to be a State for the purpose of levying and collecting federal and local taxes, for service in the armed forces, for diversity jurisdiction, and for regulating commerce.
-But it still remains that, at present, the District is not considered a State for purposes of congressional representation,” explained John S. Baker, Jr., PhD, JD, Visiting Professor at Georgetown Law School and Aderson B. Francois, JD, Professor of Law at Georgetown University.
+But it still remains that, at present, the District is not considered a State for purposes of congressional representation,” explained John S. Baker, Jr. and Aderson B. Francois, both law professors at Georgetown University.

 Moreover, DC has 712,000 residents who are subject to federal taxes, selective service (draft) laws and military service, and the whims of Congressional control over the district’s courts, laws, and budgets.
 But residents have only non-voting representation in the US House and no representation in the Senate, which means residents have no say in Senate committees, leadership of government agencies, ambassadors, or federal judges.

 DC residents pay the highest per-capita federal taxes in the United States, and more total federal income tax than residents of 22 other states.
 Per the “no taxation without representation” standard set by the US Constitution, DC residents should have the Congressional representation they are denied by not being a state.